Consistent mass formulas for higher even-dimensional Taub-NUT spacetimes and their AdS counterparts: 6-dimensional Taub-NUT spacetime

-Next, in addition to the conserved charges $M$ and $N$ given in eq. (\ref{MN6}), only one extra input that we need is to introduce the secondary hair $J_n = Mn = 8\pi{}mn$ as a thermodynamic independent variable.
-Then after substituting $m = M/(8\pi)$, $n = N/(8\pi)$ and $\cA = 8\pi\cA_h$ into eq. (\ref{sqm}), one can arrive at an useful identity \be M^2 = \frac{\sqrt{2\pi}}{18\sqrt{\cA}}\Big(\cA +\frac{N^2}{8\pi^2}\sqrt{2\pi\cA} -\frac{N^4}{64\pi^3}\Big)^2 +\frac{2\sqrt{2\pi}}{\sqrt{\cA}}J_n^2\, , \ee which is our new Christodoulou-Ruffini-like squared-mass formula for the six-dimensional Taub-NUT spacetime.
-Alternatively, the above equation (\ref{sqM}) can be converted to a quartic polynomial of the area $\cA = \cA(M, N, J_n)$: \be \Big(\cA^2 +36J_n^2 +\frac{N^8}{4096\pi^6}\Big)^2 = \frac{\cA}{8\pi^3}\Big(N^2\cA -36\pi{}M^2 -\frac{N^6}{64\pi^3} \Big)^2 \, . \ee
+Next, in addition to the conserved charges $M$ and $N$ given in Eq. (\ref{MN6}), only one extra input that we need is to introduce the secondary hair $J_n = Mn = 8\pi{}mn$ as a thermodynamic independent variable.
+Then after substituting $m = M/(8\pi)$, $n = N/(8\pi)$ and $\cA = 8\pi\cA_h$ into Eq. (\ref{sqm}), one can arrive at an useful identity \be M^2 = \frac{\sqrt{2\pi}}{18\sqrt{\cA}}\Big(\cA +\frac{N^2}{8\pi^2}\sqrt{2\pi\cA} -\frac{N^4}{64\pi^3}\Big)^2 +\frac{2\sqrt{2\pi}}{\sqrt{\cA}}J_n^2\, , \ee which is our new Christodoulou-Ruffini-like squared-mass formula for the six-dimensional Taub-NUT spacetime.
+Alternatively, the above equation (\ref{sqM}) can be converted to a quartic polynomial of the area $\cA = \cA(M, N, J_n)$: \bea \Big(\cA^2 +36J_n^2 +\frac{N^8}{4096\pi^6}\Big)^2 = \frac{\cA}{8\pi^3}\Big(N^2\cA -36\pi{}M^2 -\frac{N^6}{64\pi^3} \Big)^2 \, . \nn \eea

+At this step, it would be stressed that Eq. (\ref{sqm}) can be thought of as representing a hyper-surface in the three-dimensional thermodynamical state space, whose variables ($m, n, \cA_h$) exactly match with the numbers of the solution parameters that appeared in the structure function $f(r)$.
+After introducing an extra hair $J_n$, which is nothing but a kind of higher-dimensional embedding trick, it becomes a hyper-surface in the four-dimensional state space, as specified by Eq. (\ref{sqM}), which now has four independent variables ($M, N, J_n, \cA$).
+Our below discussions will be based upon this higher one-dimensional thermodynamical state space.

-Having finished this task, we are now in a position to obtain the differential and integral mass formulae for the six-dimensional Taub-NUT spacetime.
-Since the secondary hair $J_n$ will be treated as an independent variable, the above squared-mass formula (\ref{sqM}) can be regarded formally as a basic functional relation: $M = M(\cA, N, J_n)$.
-As did in refs. \cite{PRD100-101501, PRD105-124013,PRD103-044014,PRD101-024057,PRD102-044007}, differentiating it with respect to the thermodynamical variables ($\cA, N, J_n$) yields their conjugate quantities, and subsequently we can arrive at the differential and integral mass formulae with the conjugate thermodynamic potentials given by the ordinary Maxwell relations.
+Having finished the above task, we are now in a position to obtain the differential and integral mass formulas for the six-dimensional Taub-NUT spacetime.
+Since the secondary hair $J_n$ will be treated as an independent variable,\footnote{However, one may object to this viewpoint.
+A treatment without viewing it as a independent thermodynamic variable in the mass formulas for all ($2k+2$)-dimensions is presented in Sec. \ref{s6}.} the above squared-mass formula (\ref{sqM}) can be regarded formally as a basic functional relation: $M = M(\cA, N, J_n)$.
+As did in Refs. \cite{PRD100-101501,PRD105-124013,2210.17504,PRD103-044014,PRD101-024057,PRD102-044007}, differentiating it with respect to the thermodynamical variables ($\cA, N, J_n$) yields their conjugate quantities, and subsequently we can arrive at the differential and integral mass formulas with the conjugate thermodynamic potentials given by the ordinary Maxwell relations.